kubeflow/examples/CONTRIBUTING.md

 ### Extensibility

-A good example can be extended to include additional components, runtime environments, and/or techniques.
-It inspires extension by other members of the community.
+A good example can be extended to include additional components, platforms, and/or techniques.
+It does not need to be provider-agnostic, but should be straightforward for others to add support.
+A good example inspires extension by other members of the community.

 ### Friction-free

 A good example is a self-contained landing spot for new users, which might mean that it includes a link to end-to-end examples or cluster setup.
+It should contain enough information for a user to forklift the code into their own environment, without describing common processes in multiple places across the repository.

 ### Clear descriptions